 Total Inorganic Nitrogen (TIN) is calculated as the sum of nitrate-nitrite-N (NO3+NO2-N) and ammonia-N (NH3-N) concentrations and represents the forms of nitrogen that are immediately available for algal growth.
-Figure 51 and Figure 52 illustrate NO3+NO2-N and NH3-N concentrations separately but were very low and often below the detection limit during WY 2022.
+Figure 51 and Figure 52 illustrate NO3+NO2-N and NH3-N concentrations separately.
 TIN concentrations were elevated in June and July at the deeper sampling sites.
 Possible reasons for the high TIN concentrations in the hypolimnion are decomposition processes and internal nitrogen loading.